-PSY-3063 - Adolescent Psychology

-A study of the emotional, physical, mental, moral, and faith development of adolescents.
+PSY-3063 - Adolescent Psychology (See also Chrisian Education Ministries CEM-3063) (3) A study of the emotional, physical, mental, moral, and faith development of adolescents.
 Particular attention is given to the needs of adolescents in relationship to family, school, church, and community.